o3de/o3de.org/content/docs/userguide/rendering-graphics-fog-cvar.md

+description: ' Use console variables to specify the fog settings for your &ALYlong;
+  game project. '
+slug: rendering-graphics-fog-cvar
+title: Console Variables for Fog
+---
 # Console Variables for Fog<a name="rendering-graphics-fog-cvar"></a>

 The following console variables can be used to control fog\.
 For more information, see [Using the Console Window](console-intro.md)\.